Tag Archives: New York Times

 Top of March 7, 1920, Brooklyn Daily Eagle advertisement for the new foreign news service.

-Grasty updated his reporting from Ireland in a September piece for Atlantic Monthly headlined “Irish Realities.”
-Among his conclusions related to America:
+Grasty updated his New York Times reporting from Ireland in a September piece for The Atlantic Monthly.
+His conclusions related to America’s role in Ireland included:

-The Atlantic piece received wide attention from U.S. newspaper editorial pages, including the Minneapolis Star Tribune, Palm Beach Post, and Kansas City Times.
-Even the Brooklyn Daily Eagle commented on Grasty’s “recently returned … investigation of Irish conditions in England and Ireland.”[25]”People In Ireland Bound To Win In End, Observer’s Belief”, Brooklyn Daily Eagle, Sept.
+Grasty’ last observation proved prescient.
+His piece was cited on the editorial pages of many U.S. newspaper, including the Minneapolis (Minn.)
+Star Tribune, Palm Beach (Fla.)
+Post, and Kansas City (Mo.)
+Times.
+Even the Brooklyn (N.Y.)
+Daily Eagle commented on his “recently returned … investigation of Irish conditions.”[12]”People In Ireland Bound To Win In End, Observer’s Belief”, Brooklyn (N.Y.)
+Daily Eagle, Sept.
 12, 1920.
-It did not mention the Ackerman story about Grasty published four months earlier.
+The Eagle did not mention Ackerman’s story about Grasty being on a mission for Wilson, which it had published just four months earlier.

-Ackerman’s “exclusive and authorized interview” with Irish leader Michael Collins also drew significant press attention about the same time.
+Ackerman’s “exclusive and authorized interview” with Irish leader Michael Collins also drew significant press attention in late summer 1920.
 An editor’s note said, “For more than two years the British Government has searched for him.
-Today every policeman and officer in Ireland carries his photograph and description and has orders to arrest him at sight on the general charge of directing assassinations and raids on government offices.”[26]”Irish Never Will Accept Premier’s Terms–Collins”, Brooklyn (N.Y.)
+Today every policeman and officer in Ireland carries his photograph and description and has orders to arrest him at sight on the general charge of directing assassinations and raids on government offices.”[13]”Irish Never Will Accept Premier’s Terms–Collins”, Brooklyn (N.Y.)
 Daily Eagle, Aug.
 26, 1920.

-Such behind the scenes intrigues were unknown at the time, but would be revealed after the Irish and British reached a December 1921 treaty agreement.
+Such behind the scenes intrigues were unknown at the time but would be revealed after the December 1921 treaty between Sinn Fein and the British government.
 The Lowell (Mass.)
-Courier-Citizen lauded Ackerman’s scoop in an editorial widely republished on the opinion pages of other U.S. papers.[28]Publication date of original editorial unavailable.
+Courier-Citizen lauded Ackerman’s scoop in an editorial republished on the opinion pages of other U.S. papers.[15]Publication date of original editorial unavailable.
 Reproductions include “Ackerman Among The Sinn Feiners”, St. Louis Star and Times, Oct.
 21, 1920; “Newspapermen Best … Continue reading It said:

 The American newspaperman is the best detective there is. … (British officials) can’t get near (Collins).
 Yet over to Dublin goes Carl Ackerman … and secures a two-hour interview with this very genuine celebrity. … Ackerman, of course, started (with) some advantages which the agents of Scotland Yard don’t have.
 He was personally known to some of ‘Mick’s’ friends as a chap who could be trusted.
 That’s always a newspaperman’s greatest asset when he’s on a difficult and dangerous job.